 Best toppings for vegan pizza

-To make the vegan pizza you see pictured here I added the following toppings:
+To make the homemade vegan pizza you see pictured here I added the following toppings:

 - Rao's Arrabiata Tomato Sauce (slightly spicy & delish!)